gshipley/summitlab14/Chapters/22-creating-quickstart.md

 ![](http://training.runcloudrun.com/images/piwik.png)

-##**Creating a github repository**
+##**Creating a Github repository**

-**Note**: This step assumes that you already have a github account.
-If you don’t, head on over to www.github.com and sign up (It’s free).
+**Note**: This step assumes that you already have a Github account.
+If you don't, head on over to www.github.com and sign up (it's free).

-Log in to the github website and create a new repository for our quick start.
+Log in to the Github website and create a new repository for our quick start.
 The direct link, after you are logged in, to create a new repository is:

 	https://github.com/repositories/new